eric-bach/rpi-ticker/README.md

 ## Run the text scroller project

+1. Edit the `src/symbols.txt` file with new line separated symbols to retrieve quotes for

-1. Run the rpi-ticker application in the `src` folder using mono
+2. Run the rpi-ticker application in the `src` folder using mono

    ```shell
    sudo mono rpi-ticker.exe